libcpr/docs/advanced-usage.md

 {% endraw %}

 Asynchronous requests can also be performed using a `cpr::Session` object.
 It is important to note that the asynchronous request is performed directly on the session object, modifying it in the process.
 To ensure that the lifetime of the session is properly extended, the session object used must be managed by a `std::shared_ptr`.
+This restriction is necessary because the implementation uses `std::shared_from_this` to pass a pointer to the ansynchronous lambda function which would otherwise throw a `std::bad_weak_ptr` exception.
 Here is an example for an asynchronous get request which uses a session object:

 {% raw %}
 ```c++